 Meanwhile, complaints are heard concerning the unreasonably high price of foods and daily necessaries in the convenience store, especially foreign ones, in Beijing or Shanghai.
 For example, the cost of the ready-to-serve snacks and meals in those stores are usually 3 to 4 times higher than that of a street hawker’s and those immigrants labor forces which count as 5 million population definitely won’t choose these stores for daily shopping.

 Expect the over-expansion and the over-charged prices; the law also restricted the foreign convenience store from selling tobacco to the public since 2007.
 The untouching area, of which its tax revenue counts 7,6% of national tax revenue, actually keeps them alienated from a large type of clients.

 Convenience stores in China second, third tiers cities: Big expansion with proper strategy

-Family Mart, Lawson do not have many branches in second, third tiers cities in China.
-As a result, local retailers and foreign ones such as Carrefour, Walmart have emerged rapidly in this region.
+Family Mart, Lawson do not have many branches in second and third tiers cities in China.
+As a result, local retailers and foreign ones such as Carrefour or Walmart have emerged rapidly in this region.
 For example, in Jiangsu province, SUGUO has the largest market share among all its competitors.
 With its long-time presence of more than 18 years and the different forms of the supermarket (China Ressources SUGUO 华润苏果 for the large multifunctional store.
 Howdy 好的 for professional, fashion-oriented young people, SG CVS苏果便利 for a small-sized convenience store in communities) SUGUO gained an image of a leader in the market of a convenience store in this region.

 In Guangdong province, Mannings and Watson’s are the major players, followed by OK (Also known as “Circle K”), Family Mart and C-Store, with over 500 outlets in Guangdong Province.